 The museums feature works of art belonging to the Catholic Church, including the famous Sistine Chapel.
 A visit to the Vatican will take a large part of your day.
 So you will likely have to get a late lunch.

 - Women are required to cover their shoulders and legs, if you visit during summer heat simply carry a sheer scarf or Turkish towel in your bag until you reach the front of the line.

-- Security is intense at the vatican.
-While you probably know better than to carry weapons or even a small pocket knife, the vatican may also confinscate art or beauty supplies including markers, paint, or small scissors like the type used for travel scrapbooking.
+- Security is intense at the Vatican.
+While you probably know better than to carry weapons or even a small pocket knife, the vatican may also confiscate art or beauty supplies including markers, paint, or small scissors like the type used for travel scrapbooking.